 PIWS’s Board of Directors is committed to expanding our patented technology throughout the World.
 The following is a brief synopsis of each of our directors/owners:

 Joseph Fazio – Director.
-Joe is CEO of PET Scans of America.
+Joseph was formerly CEO of PET Scans of America.
 He has been in the healthcare field since 1981, when he began selling mobile medical devices.
 Joe has successfully owned, operated and sold businesses that have provided mobile medical technology services to healthcare related facilities since the late 1980s.
 Joe’s prime experience and expertise are in the medical field, with specific emphasis in diagnostic equipment.
 In 2004, Joe and his son established Medical Waste Recovery, Inc. which operates the PIWS-3000 units in the Northeast United States.